HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Over the past two years, large language models (LLMs) and other generative systems have gained traction in both awareness and usage.
 It appears people are increasingly specifying rules for the crawlers they use in order to gather data for training and other purposes.

-Of these, GPTBot is the most commonly specified and found in 2.7% of mobile crawls.
-The next most common is CCBot, which is Common Crawl's agent [https://commoncrawl.org/ccbot](https://commoncrawl.org/ccbot).
-While CCBot isn't related only to AI, a number of popular vendors use or have used data gathered from this crawler to train their models.
+Of these, `GPTBot` is the most commonly specified and found in 2.7% of mobile crawls.
+The next most common is `CCBot`, which is Common Crawl's agent [https://commoncrawl.org/ccbot](https://commoncrawl.org/ccbot).
+While `CCBot` isn't related only to AI, a number of popular vendors use or have used data gathered from this crawler to train their models.

 **In Summary:**

 - The formalization of the `robots.txt` protocol in RFC 9309 has led to better adherence to technical standards.
 - Analysis shows an increase in successful `robots.txt` responses and a decrease in errors, indicating improved implementation.
 - Most `robots.txt` files are within the recommended size limit.
-- The `*` user-agent remains dominant, but AI crawlers like GPTBot are on the rise.
+- The `*` user-agent remains dominant, but AI crawlers like  `GPTBot` are on the rise.
 - These insights are valuable for understanding the current state of `robots.txt` usage and its implications for SEO.

 ### Robots directives